mateuszstompor/ngin/README.md

 ## Installation

 Project works on both Windows and macOS platforms.
-Use cmake in order to copile and run. macOS version can be opened as xcode project from ngin/example_projects/mac/ngin_mac.xcodeproj as well
+Use cmake in order to compile and run. macOS version can be opened as xcode project from ngin/example_projects/mac/ngin_mac.xcodeproj as well

 ## 16.04.2018 Spot lights shadow mapping with depth linearization